 Tradition of excellence

 The Department of Chemistry has been a national and international leader since its inception.
 Prominent alumni and former faculty include the inventors of synthetic rubber and Monsanto’s Roundup herbicide, the pioneer of Kodak photo processes, and two Nobel Prize winners.
 Fifty-nine chemistry alumni have received the Outstanding Achievement Award.
-Current faculty members include eight Distinguished McKnight University Professors, three Regents Professors, and one member of the National Academy of Sciences and American Academy of Arts and Sciences.
+Current faculty members include 12 Distinguished McKnight University Professors, three Regents Professors, and two are members of the National Academy of Sciences and American Academy of Arts and Sciences.
 Nine faculty members serve as editors for top chemistry journals, playing a key role in the worldwide dissemination of scientific knowledge.

 Students receive broad training in chemistry’s major subfields, apply modern techniques, and acquire a thorough understanding of tools and theories.
 Learning from world-renowned faculty, students have access to state-of-the-art equipment.
 Students gain knowledge and skills for challenging careers in medicine, energy, forensics, food science, materials science, pharmaceuticals, and polymer science.
 Alumni work in industry, education, or government.
 In addition to teaching future chemists, chemistry courses are required for a variety of majors at the university.